Do you often feel puffy and bloated? Then there is a possibility that your body is retaining excess water.

 - Get Adequate Sleep: Sufficient and proper sleep helps maintain hydration levels in the body, regulate sodium balance and reduce water retention.
 Sleep for at least 8 to 9 hours every night.

-- Include Caffeine: Tea and coffee contain caffeine, which has a diuretic effect on the body and helps in eliminating excess water, thereby reducing water retention.
+- Include Caffeine: Tea and coffee contain caffeine, which has a short-term diuretic effect on the body and helps in eliminating excess water, thereby reducing water retention.
+Caffeine might increase the frequency and urgency with which you urinate.

 More Useful Tips To Manage Water Retention